Vietnam.vn - Nền tảng quảng bá Việt Nam

 The FAA said on January 9 that Boeing is revising its inspection and maintenance guidelines, which need to be approved by the agency before being applied to the 171 grounded 737 MAX 9s.

-The new incident could deal a serious blow to Boeing’s reputation, which has already been severely damaged by the fact that the 737 MAX 8 was grounded worldwide following two fatal crashes in 2018 and 2019 that killed 346 people.
-Investigations into those crashes found multiple problems with the design of the 737 MAX 8’s Maneuvering Characteristics Augmentation System (MCAS), but the FAA has not yet fully disclosed the details.
+The new incident could deal a serious blow to Boeing's reputation, which has already been severely damaged by the 737 MAX 8 model being grounded worldwide following two catastrophic crashes in 2018 and 2019, which killed 346 people.
+Investigations into those crashes found multiple problems with the design of the 737 MAX 8's Maneuvering Characteristics Augmentation System (MCAS), but the FAA has not yet fully disclosed the details.

 Duc Trung (According to Washington Post )